7.4 Radio’s Impact on Culture

 The Revitalization of AM

-Originally started by host Art Bell in the 1980s, Coast to Coast focuses on topics that mainstream media outlets rarely treat seriously.
+Initially started by host Art Bell in the 1980s, Coast to Coast AM focuses on topics that mainstream media outlets rarely treat seriously.
 Regular guests include ghost investigators, psychics, Bigfoot biographers, alien abductees, and deniers of the moon landing.
 The guests take calls from listeners who ask questions or talk about their own paranormal experiences or theories.

 On-Air Political Influence